Justin Bieber Smoking Next to 15-Year-Old Brother at Coachella Sparks Fan Concern

 Videos by PopCulture.com

-Bieber is seen shirtless and dancing in a crowd with the alleged marijuana holder in his mouth.
+In the video, Bieber can be seen shirtless and dancing in a crowd with the alleged marijuana holder in his mouth.
 The camera then pans as he moves to the right and ends up next to his brother Jaxon.
 The singer has four siblings: Jaxon and sisters Allie, Jazmyn and Bay.

 His wife, Hailey Baldwin Bieber, places her hands on Jaxon’s back and he begins to walk in the other direction, away from Bieber.
 The singer continues dancing in another shot.